jojoledemago/osinco3d/README.md

 ### PoissonEq
 - `omega`: relaxation coefficient for the Successive Over-Relaxation (SOR) method.
 The theoretical optimum is: $\omega = \frac{2}{1+\sin(\pi \cdot L_x/n_x)}$
+- `idyn`: If 1, the relaxation coefficient $\omega$ is calculated dynamically at each iteration.
 - `eps`: convergence criterion for the iterative solver
 - `kmax`: maximum number of iterations allowed for the solver